 Cambia lingua / Switch language: Italiano

 These mini apple tarts are the perfect treat for a mid morning snack, or for a cosy tea-break in the afternoon.
-They are pretty, crunchy, filled with fresh apples and raisins, and made with a delicious vegan shortcrust pastry that is super easy to make, and even easier to eat!
+They are pretty, crunchy, filled with fresh apples and raisins, and made with a delicious vegan shortcrust pastry that is super easy to make.
 In Italy, we call mini tarts "crostatine" and we even eat them for breakfast!

 Since we had a ton of delicious red Italian apples lying around in our kitchen we decided to make crostatine - mini tarts - with them.
 If you don't have mini tart pans you can use a regular 9-inch pie dish.

 In Italy, apples are mostly grown in the northern most regions of Südtirol and Trentino, and if you ever have the chance to drive around their breathtaking peaks and valleys, you won't be able to miss the tidy apple fields that stretch all around.

 And the filling of our mini apple tarts is inspired by northern Italian tradition, and it's similar to the filling for apple strudel.
 The combination of crispy shortcrust pastry with a sweet apple, cinnamon, raisin, and orange filling is just perfect!

 If you want to learn more about vegan crostatas check out our Vegan Italian Crostata recipe.

 Ingredients & Substitutions